MicrosoftDocs/mixed-reality/mixed-reality-docs/spatial-sound-design.md

 * Voice communication connection and disconnection should have a short, tonal sound.
 The connection sound should have a positive tone, indicating the successful connection, while the disconnection sound should be a neutral sound indicating completion of the call.

-## Applying spatialization
+## Spatialization
-In the same way that stereo displays place 3D visuals into the space as holograms, audio spatialization uses stereo headphones or speakers to place sounds into the mixed world.
+Audio spatialization uses stereo headphones or speakers to place sounds into the mixed world.

 ### Which sounds should I spatialize?
 Generally, when a sound is associated with an event that has a spatial location, the sound should be spatialized.
 This includes UI, embodied AI voices, and visual indicators.
 These objects can benefit from spatialized sounds.
 By spatializing interaction sounds, we provide a more natural and realistic user experience.